-- a.
-With a logical 0 on the RK11-D line, the M7700 selection circuit is configured to decode the four selection lines as a linear set.
-In a particular drive, only one of the four lines is internally connected (via positions 0 through 3 of the address select switch) to the drive control logic.
-To select a drive, the controller places a logical 1 on the desired select line.
-This line remains at logical 1 throughout the entire data transfer or control operation. - b.
-With a logical 1 on the RK11-D line, the M7700 selection is configured to decode the four selection lines as a binary-encoded set.
+2. With a logical 1 on the RK11-D line, the M7700/M7680 selection circuit is configured to decode the four selection lines as a binary-encoded set.
 To select a drive, the controller places a 3-bit binary code, which corresponds to the drive address, on these select lines.
 This binary code is then translated by a three-line-to-eight-line decoder to activate only one of the eight address select switch positions.
+(RK05-F drives can occupy positions 0 and 1, 2 and 3, 4 and 5, or 6 and 7; selection of either of the positions occupied by a drive selects that drive.)